 If you’re looking for a stovetop espresso maker that’s as much a piece of art as it is a coffee maker, look no further than the Alessi Pulcina.
 It was designed by famed industrial designer Michele De Lucchi, a prominent figure in Europe’s art scene.
 He’s won numerous awards, including being appointed Officer of the Italian Republic for services to design and architecture.

 But that funky design isn’t just for show.
 In fact, the Pulcina takes advantage of years of research with espresso giant Illy in order to pair form with function.

 The shape was crafted to stop the flow of coffee at precisely the right time.
 The result is the perfect cup of coffee, with a rich aroma, full body, and no bitterness.
 Even the spout is no afterthought.
 Its unique V-shape guarantees spill-proof pouring.

 The Pulcina is made from cast aluminium, and it’s available in 1-cup, 3-cup, and 6-cup sizes.
 You can opt for a bright red handle and top knob or a more subtle black version, whichever best suits your style.

-For us, the best stovetop espresso maker is the OG amongst the Moka pots: the original Bialetti Moka Express.
+For Home Grounds UK team, the best stovetop espresso maker is the OG amongst the Moka pots: the original Bialetti Moka Express.
 With the large range of cup sizes, it’s suited for everyone.
 It’s cheap, it’s made to last, and you can’t beat the consistency it delivers.